- The repeal could spell trouble for small businesses.

 These are the small-batch bakers, artisans, and vintage clothing collectors who would have to go back to their previous modes of in-person sales, operating booths at markets, and renting space in shops to sell their goods.

 “Etsy has changed how these people operate and offered them a world of opportunity and freedom to pursue their life dreams because they aren’t beholden to a 9-to-5 job or retail location to make a living,” Althea says.
-All of that is on the line when we lose open internet.
+All of that may be on the line when we lose open internet.

 What happens now?